 Manufacturers that meet the strict requirements of their distributors and other sales channels like AmazonBusiness, see their products positioned higher in search rankings.
 Strong content is also the key to effective search engine optimization — the higher the content quality, the higher your products are ranked above your competitors and the more positive the digital experience is for your audience.

 Content Management systems like Thomas’ Navigator platform also deliver on-page optimization elements and meta-tagging to assure your products rank high with Google.
-According to research, these three tactics — quality content, keyword management, and frequent website updates — make the three most effective SEO tactics to getting your company's website ranked higher on Google.
+These three tactics — quality content, keyword management, and frequent website updates — are basic effective SEO tactics to getting your company's website ranked higher on Google.

 It’s critical for industrial companies to provide the exact data and information their prospects need to get specified and stay specified.
-In the commercial building industry for instance, a Revit BIM model file is mandatory for Architects and Engineers but of little value to fabricators and contractors who use tools like CADmep or TrimbleMEP.
 Understanding how your customers select and specify your products, and in which tools, is key to generating leads and avoiding any missed opportunities.

 Above all, that builds loyalty.
 Leveraging this rich data also improves your relationships with existing customers and partners, and puts your products in prime positions across distributor channels and Google search results.